-15.As a result of multiple amendments since 1997,4 registration now entails an engulfing number of mandatory conditions: in-person reporting on an everlengthening list of occasions within ever-shortening deadlines; to multiple law enforcement agencies; of a burgeoning amount of personal information; as well as any actual or intended changes to this information; regardless of the registrant's qualifying offense or risk to reoffend5; for the rest of her life.6 Failure to comply with any of these requirements is a strict liability9 third-degree felony, punishable by a mandatory-minimum of six months GPS-monitored community control, and a maximum of five years in prison and a \$5,000 fine.10 Conviction for failure to register is no remote contingency: in FY 2017-2018 alone, 1,283 registrants out of 25,076 residing in Florida - .05% of all registrants in the community -- were convicted of violating one of the dozens of FSORNA's requirements, 45% of whom were sentenced to prison, 31% to jail.7 A registrant may invoke lack of notice as a defense for a first offense only.
-Fla.
-Stat. § 943.0435(9)(d), Fla.
-Stat.
-(2020).8
+13. As a result of multiple amendments since 1997,5 registration now entails an engulfing number of mandatory conditions: in-person reporting on an everlengthening list of occasions within ever-shortening deadlines; to multiple law enforcement agencies; of a burgeoning amount of personal information; as well as any actual or intended changes to this information; regardless of the registrant's qualifying offense or risk to reoffend6; for the rest of her life.7 Failure to comply with any of these requirements is a third-degree felony, punishable by a mandatory-minimum of six months GPS-monitored community control, and a maximum of five years in prison and a \$5,000 fine.8 Conviction for failure to register is no remote contingency: in FY 2020-2021 alone, nearly 1,000 out of 30,180 registrants residing at liberty or under supervision in Florida - 3.3% of all registrants in the community - were convicted of violating one of the dozens of FSORNA's requirements, 48% of whom were sentenced to prison, 23% to jail.9 Yet, failure-to-register violations do not predict sexual reoffense.
+Therefore, the costs expended in prosecuting, convicting and incarcerating registrants for technical violations of FSORNA do not protect the public from sexual reoffense.
+On the other hand, widespread incarceration of registrants for technical violations of FSORNA is catastrophic for their families.
+A registrant may invoke lack of notice as a defense for a first

-4 FSORNA was amended in 1998, 2000, 2002, 2004, 2005, 2007, 2009, 2010, 2012, 2013, 2014, 2016, 2017, and 2018.
+5 FSORNA was amended in 1998, 2000, 2002, 2004, 2005, 2007, 2009, 2010, 2012, 2013, 2014, 2016, 2017, 2018 and 2022.
+A chart of these amendments is attached as an Appendix to this Amended Complaint.
 The legislative history of these amendments does not reflect an empirical basis for any of them.
-Attached to this Complaint is an Appendix reflecting the changes made in each succeeding year.

-5 §§ 943.0435(4)(c), (8), (9)(a), (14)(c)4; 943.0437(1), (2), (3), Fla.
+6 §§ 943.0435(4)(c), (8), (9)(a), (14)(c)4; 943.0437(1), (2), (3), Fla.
 Stat.
-(2020).
+(2021).

-6 § 943.0435(11), Fla.
+7 § 943.0435(11), Fla.
 Stat.
 (2018) establishes lifetime registration unless the sexual offender has received a full pardon or has had a conviction set aside.
 After being lawfully released from confinement, supervision, or sanction, whichever is later, for at least 25 years, some registrants, based on the nature of their qualifying offenses, may petition for removal from the registry, but only if they have not been arrested for any felony or misdemeanor since release.
 Other registrants must remain on the registry for life.
 The decision to grant removal is wholly within the trial court's discretion.